 History Fair Resources

-Steps for researching our History Fair Project
+Steps for researching your History Fair Project

-Flowchart to outline your history fair project step by step.
+Flowchart to outline your history fair project step-by-step.

 National History Day:

 Get inspiration for your history fair project from the sample topic list.